Must-Know Advantages Of Bonds

 Corporate bonds are debt instruments issued by a company.
 The company uses such funds to finance business operations, purchase new machinery, expand business or meet other business requirements.
 The company repays the principal when the bond matures and pays interest periodically.

 Bonds offer several advantages over equity shares, of which security and consistency in returns are two of the most notable ones.
 It is also a suitable choice for diversifying a portfolio mainly comprising stocks since bonds dilute the associated risk.
 Nevertheless, it would help if you considered factors like investment objective and horizon to zero in on the ideal bond.
-Compare different options on platforms like KredX and invest directly through it.
+Compare different options on platforms and invest directly through it.